New Mexico State Penitentiary riot: Hostages taken

 On Saturday morning at 1:40 a.m., February 2, 1980, on cue, two prisoners in southside Dormitory E2 overpowered the officer before he closed the door.
 Including the officer manning the door, this meant the prisoners took four officers hostage.
 They also had escaped E2 dorm.
 They rushed out and overpowered the other officers engaged in shutting down the Cell Blocks at the south end of the prison.
-At this point the riot might have been contained if the grill to the south wing had been closed and locked.
+At this point the riot might have been contained if the grille to the south wing had been closed and locked.
 Officers Larry Mendoza and Antonio Vigil, who were eating breakfast in the officers' mess hall, heard men's voices in the main corridor.
-A prisoner in an officer's uniform was standing by the open grill, apparently guarding it.
-Approaching the grill marching north was a hallway filled with prisoners.
-The officers soon realized the vulnerability of the grill being open as this meant the path lay wide open for the inmates to attack the control center.
+A prisoner in an officer's uniform was standing by the open grille, apparently guarding it.
+Approaching the grille marching north was a hallway filled with prisoners.
+The officers soon realized the vulnerability of the grille being open as this meant the path lay wide open for the inmates to attack the control center.
 They both ran to the control center and warned the officer of the situation.
-The north grill beside the control center had also routinely been left open most nights.
+The north grille beside the control center had also routinely been left open most nights.
 The two officers took refuge in the north wing of the prison.
-The control center closed and locked the north grill behind them.
+The control center closed and locked the north grille behind them.

 By 2:05 a.m. the inmates had gained complete control of the prison by smashing the supposedly bulletproof plate glass window of the control center with a heavy brass fire extinguisher.
 This gave them access to lock and door controls.
 However, since they did not know how to open the cell doors automatically from the control center, Cell Houses 1, 2, and 6 had to be opened manually.